-In order to ensure financial accountability to our members, GAR and SWMMLS will have the financial statements audited annually by an independent firm on the following schedule; audit, review, review.
+In order to ensure financial accountability to our members, GAR and BSCMLS will have the financial statements audited annually by an independent firm on the following schedule; audit, review, review.
 (BOD; June 26, 2015)

-The selection of the firm to conduct the audit will be recommended by the Budget and Finance Committee and approved by the Board.
+The selection of the firm to conduct the audit will be recommended by the Executive Committee and approved by the Board of Directors.
 The firm chosen to perform the audit will be a different firm than the one that handles ongoing accounting functions for the Association.

-The auditor's report, management letter, and IRS Form 990 will be presented to the Board for approval.
-A copy of the audited statement will be distributed to the full Board and the Chief Executive.
+The auditor's report, management letter, and IRS Form 990 will be presented to the Board of Directors for approval.
+A copy of the audited statement will be distributed to the full Board of Directors and the Chief Executive Officer.